kanduvisla/blipr/README.md

 - B : Select pattern (if no pattern is selected in 4 beats, default back to A)
 - C : Select sequence (if no sequence is selected in 4 beats, default back to A)
 - D : FX mode

+## Dependencies

+When you want to build and compile yourself, make sure you have the following dependencies installed on your system:

+- SDL2
+- Portmidi